Primordial Black Holes from First-Order Cosmological Phase Transitions

 \textbf{Numerical Results.} As a basis for our numerical analyses, we introduce a Dirac fermion $\chi$ and a real scalar field $\phi$, whose dynamics control a first-order phase transition.
 Both $\chi$ and $\phi$ are SM gauge singlets.
 The Lagrangian of our toy model contains the terms

 where $y_\chi$ is a real Yukawa coupling and $V(\phi)$ is the scalar potential.
 When $\phi$ obtains a vev, $\chi$ obtains a mass correction $m_\chi = m_\chi^0 + y_\chi\!\ev{\phi}$.
 In this toy model we will assume that $m_\chi^0 \ll T_n \ll y_\chi\!\ev{\phi}$, so $\chi$ will be relativistic inside the bubble.
 While $\chi$ also obtains a thermal mass, this will be negligible compared to $T_n$.
 We will not assume any particular form for the scalar potential but will assume that it leads to a first-order phase transition, which we will parameterise by a nucleation temperature, $T_n$, order parameter, $\ev{\phi}\!/T_n$, wall thickness, $l_w$, and wall velocity, $v_w$.
 We further assume that the temperature does not vary significantly during the phase transition and that $\phi$ stays in thermal contact with the SM bath.
 We also find that the mechanism requires large order parameters, $\ev{\phi} \gg T_n$, so that $m_\chi \gg T_n$.
-This is easily achieved for instance in supercooled phase transitions from approximately conformal potentials \cite{Espinosa:2008kw, Konstandin:2011dr, Sannino:2015wka, Jaeckel:2016jlh, Marzola:2017jzl, Iso:2017uuu, Hambye:2018qjv, Baldes:2018emh, Prokopec:2018tnq, Ellis:2019oqb, Mohamadnejad:2019vzg, Brdar:2019qut, DelleRose:2019pgi, Ellis:2020nnr}.
+This is can be achieved in renormalizable polynomial potentials with only very mild fine tuning.